MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample3.md

 menu:
   main:
     identifier: "visualization_example3"
-    title: "How to blend images and masks over each other "
+    title: "How to Blend Images and Masks Over Each Other"
     weight: 565
     parent: "visualization"
 ---

 # Example 3: How to Blend Images Over Each Other {#TutorialVisualizationExample3}

 {{< youtube "e8iFGp-St0c" >}}